josemanuelperez91/nodepop2/README.md

     cd nodepop2
     npm install

+Create a .env file with the same constants as the .dev.env, or rename it to make it your .env file

 ## Development

 This project uses eslint in order to mantain a consistent code.
 To run a global check you can use the following command